Yimro/monitoring-embedded-system/README.md

 The custom exporter is written in Python.
 It imports data from sensors, _sensor-node-pico-dht20_ and _sensor-node-esp32-mhz20_.

-### custom-exporter-sensors
-Python exporter for the sensor nodes, uses the python prometheus exporter library.
-This exporter receives data as a MQTT subscriber and exports them.

-### custom-exporter-loadtest
-Python script that generates many exporters and a http service discovery server

 ### setup 1 - overview
 ![Schematic overview of project setup 1](https://github.com/Yimro/monitoring-embedded-system/blob/main/images/overview-setup-1.png)